cltl/panli-crowdtruth/README.md

 ## What is CrowdTruth?

 CrowdTruth is a methodology and set of tools for measuring the quality of crowdsourced annotations by capturing inter-annotator disagreement, providing a more nuanced understanding of ambiguous data.
+See also the [CrowdTruth repository](https://github.com/CrowdTruth/CrowdTruth-core).

 ## Kedro Pipeline